thraraujo/pysymmpol/paper/paper.md

 symmetric groups and others.

-This package originated from research conducted in the field of integrable systems applied to string theory, and the AdS/CFT correspondence. **PySymmPol** aims to facilitate computational tasks related to symmetric polynomials and their applications in diverse fields.
+This package originated from research conducted in the field of integrable systems applied to string theory, and the AdS/CFT (Anti-de Sitter/Conformal Field Theory) correspondence. **PySymmPol** aims to facilitate computational tasks related to symmetric polynomials and their applications in diverse fields.

 # Statement of need